Simeon V. Marcelo: As Ombudsman

-In 2013, in recognition of his outstanding contribution to the country, Atty.
-Marcelo was given the University of the Philippines Alumni Association (UPAA) Distinguished Alumnus Award for Public Service.
+In 2013, in recognition of his outstanding contribution to the country, Marcelo was given the University of the Philippines Alumni Association (UPAA) Distinguished Alumnus Award for Public Service.

 As law partner and advocate

 In January 2008, he returned to private practice by joining his former law firm and became a name partner of the Villaraza Cruz Marcelo & Angangco Law Offices.
 Commenting on his return to his old law firm, The Philippine Starweek, the most circulated Philippine Sunday magazine, on its 17 February 2008 issue, stated that Atty.
 Marcelo is “acknowledged as perhaps the country’s best litigator.” (p.
 5) This reputation of Atty.
 Marcelo was further enhanced when he led the legal team that represented the Lopez Management during last year's bitterly fought annual stockholders’ election of directors of Manila Electric Company (Meralco), the country biggest utility company.
-As a result of decisive legal victories at the Court of Appeals and the Supreme Court by Atty.
-Marcelo and his legal team, the Management was able to thwart the attempted take-over of Meralco by the Government Service Insurance System, suspected by many as actually acting on behalf of San Miguel Corporation, headed by a close friend and extremely close political ally of the Presidential couple.
+As a result of decisive legal victories at the Court of Appeals and the Supreme Court by Marcelo and his legal team, the Management was able to thwart the attempted take-over of Meralco by the Government Service Insurance System, suspected by many as actually acting on behalf of San Miguel Corporation, headed by a close friend and extremely close political ally of the Presidential couple.

-In 2009, Mr. Marcelo's services were tapped by the Bangko Sentral ng Pilipinas (Central Bank of the Philippines) to prosecute the owner and officers of the Legacy group in the biggest bank fraud case in the country's history.
+In 2009, the Bangko Sentral ng Pilipinas (Central Bank of the Philippines) appointed Marcelo to prosecute the owner and officers of the Legacy group in the biggest bank fraud case in the country's history.
 At present, his team of trial lawyers and prosecuting those guilty of the scam for the crime of syndicated estafa, on non-bailable offense, in several trial courts in the country.

-Also in 2009, Mr. Marcelo led his team of tax litigation experts in representing one of the country's leading companies in a P7-billion tax collection suit, perhaps the country's biggest tax case in recent years.
-A favorable Decision was rendered in early 2013 by the Third Division of the Court of Tax Appeals.
+Also in 2009, Marcelo led his team of tax litigation experts in representing one of the country's leading companies in a P7-billion tax collection suit.
+A favorable decision was rendered in 2013 by the Third Division of the Court of Tax Appeals.
 (The Decision was appealed by the Office of the Solicitor General to the Court of Tax Appeals En Banc and is now submitted for resolution.)
-Also, he and his team secured in 2014 a significant legal victory in the Supreme Court in a multi-billion Case.
+Also, he and his team secured in 2014 a significant legal victory in the Supreme Court in a multi-billion case.
 Further, he and his tax team secured last year a Suspension Order from the Court of Tax Appeals to stop the Bureau of Internal Revenue from proceeding with the collection of tax assessments involving hundreds of millions of pesos against one of the clients of their law firm.